HDA1472/HDAnalyzeR/README.md

 ## Contact

-For any questions or further information, please contact us at [konstantinos.antonopoulos\@scilifelab.se](mailto:konstantinos.antonopoulos@scilifelab.se){.email}.
+For any questions or further information, please contact us at [konstantinos.antonopoulos@scilifelab.se](mailto:konstantinos.antonopoulos@scilifelab.se).